 This programme is supported by a pack for all parent/carers to continue the learning at home.
 We also offer a CPD programme for teachers to feel confident delivering practical sessions with their classes on online safety and other PSHE topics.

-We offer a practical after-school session for parents to explore age-appropriate themes around the ways that young people now communicate and how we can support their decision-making around online contact.Email Beccy
+We offer a practical after school session for parents to explore age-appropriate themes around the ways that young people now communicate and how we can support their decision-making around online contact.Email Beccy for more information

 “I had not thought about how different generations/peer groups use emojis.
 I am now aware of the added challenges of understanding messages that children might have.”